Pete Cunningham (kickboxer)

-Peter's World Titles included the W.K.A (World Karate Association) Lightweight, Super Lightweight and Junior Walterweight World Titles, the K.I.C.K.
+Cunningham's World Titles included the W.K.A (World Karate Association) Lightweight, Super Lightweight and Junior Walterweight World Titles, the K.I.C.K.
 (Karate International Council of Kickboxing) Super Lightweight Title, the I.M.F.
 (International Muay Thai Federation) Junior Welterweight Title, and the I.S.K.A.
 (International Sport Karate Association) Light Welterweight World Title.

-Sugarfoot is also an actor and has appeared in TV series such as Kung Fu: The Legend Continues and CSI, and in movies such as No Retreat, No Surrender (1986) and The Fighter (2010).
+Cunningham is also an actor and has appeared in TV series such as Kung Fu: The Legend Continues and CSI, and in movies such as No Retreat, No Surrender (1986) and The Fighter (2010).

 Biography and career

 Early life

 Peter D.O.
 Cunningham was born in Port of Spain, Trinidad and Tobago on March 25, 1963.
 When he was six years old, his parents divorced, and his mother Rosel left Trinidad and Tobago together with him and his siblings, and moved to the small island of St. Vincent in the West Indies.
-This is where Peter watched Enter the Dragon for the first time as a 10-year old and decided that he is "going to be like Bruce Lee".
-In 1976, Peter's family moved yet again, this time to Edmonton, Alberta, Canada, to start a new life.
+This is where Cunningham watched Enter the Dragon for the first time as a 10-year old and decided that he is "going to be like Bruce Lee".
+In 1976, Cunningham's family moved yet again, this time to Edmonton, Alberta, Canada, to start a new life.
 His mother became a sole bread winner and took care of the children.
-Peter attended St. Marks Junior High School and St. Joseph's High School in Edmonton.
+Cunningham attended St. Marks Junior High School and St. Joseph's High School in Edmonton.

 Introduction to martial arts

-Peter took his first karate class in February 1978 after being introduced to his first karate dojo and first Sensei Grandmaster Robert Supeene Sr. by junior high school friends.
+Cunningham took his first karate class in February 1978 after being introduced to his first karate dojo and first Sensei Grandmaster Robert Supeene Sr. by junior high school friends.
 He immediately felt the connection with his Sensei and fell in love with the sport.
-Seven months later, as an orange belt holder Peter participated in his first karate tournament.
+Seven months later, as an orange belt holder Cunningham participated in his first karate tournament.
 Along with winning top prize in his own belt division, he was voted "Best Technician" of the tournament, an award typically only won by black belts.
 This tournament marked the beginning of his career.